sbauer322/link-service/README.md

 ### Uberjar

-Simple uberjar that is ready to deploy.
-All you need to do is provide the properties on launch.
+A simple uberjar that is ready to deploy might be the fastest way to test out link-service.
+All you need to do is provide some properties on launch.
 All properties except for `-Dtokens` have defaults and can be omitted.
 For instance:

 ```
 java -Ddb.user=sa -Ddb.password=password1 -Dtokens=d89b060e,8sd1a2xb -jar link-service-0.1.0-SNAPSHOT-standalone.jar